-We explored using text-based evaluation in addition to span-based evaluation as a way to measure sentiment similarity between retrieved chunks and ground truth.
-Ultimately, we decided to proceed using primarily span-based, and used the text-based evaluation as a sanity check by paying attention to the behaviour of precision and recall across K-values, such as in Figure \ref{fig:precision-recall-combined} in Appendix \ref{sec:appendix-text-span}. \end{enumerate}
+We explore using text-based evaluation in addition to span-based evaluation as a way to measure sentiment similarity between retrieved chunks and ground truth.
+Ultimately, we decide to proceed using primarily span-based, and use the text-based evaluation as a sanity check by paying attention to the behaviour of precision and recall across K-values, such as in Figure \ref{fig:precision-recall-combined} in Appendix \ref{sec:appendix-text-span}.